adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 > NEVER EVER SHARE YOUR KEYS

-Now we need to create a new file called config.js.
-Open your text editor and make a JavaScript object exactly like this filling up the necessary information.
-Do not modify the parameters.
-For example : Do not change consumer_key to Consumer Key.
-The format should be exactly as shown below.
+Fire up your text editor and create a new file to hold all the configurations.
+Let's name it `config.js` for convenience.
+Copy the code below to `config.js` and fill up the necessary details.

 ```js
 module.exports = {